Decode any medical research paper

 Sample size, study design, peer-review status, and honest caveats.

-Six purpose-built surfaces that turn a 12,000-word paper into something you actually read.
+Six purpose-built surfaces that turn a 12,000-word paper into something you actually read — across every field of medicine.

 A 2-sentence bottom line at the top of every paper.
 Skim it in 5 seconds, decide if it's worth more time.

-How the effect actually happens in the brain — the cells, circuits, and named neurotransmitters or pathways.
+How the effect actually happens in the body — cells, pathways, receptors, immune signals, named molecules.

-What this means for sleep, productivity, mental health, learning, or aging — when the paper supports it.
+What this means for daily life — sleep, mood, learning, fertility, recovery, longevity — when the paper supports it.

 A 0–100 trust score derived from sample size, study design, and peer-review status.
 Caveats included.

-Click any region to see what it does in general — and what this specific paper measured, manipulated, or concluded.
+Click any organ or region — brain, heart, lungs, intestine — to see what it does and what this specific paper measured.

 Toggle Deep Dive for inline tooltips on every technical term and a sidebar dictionary that updates per paper.